-1. Open the Task Factory installer, select your install destination from the drop-box, and then select the checkbox to agree to the license terms and conditions.
+2. Select your install destination from the drop-box, then select the checkbox to agree to the license terms and conditions.
 Select Next to continue.

-2. Select the Typical or Custom setup type, and then select install.
+4. Select the Typical or Custom setup type, then select install.

 Note: The Typical setup is recommended for most customers.

 Important: If you choose the Custom installation for the 2016 version, you must include the 2012 and 2014 installations (which are selected by default).

 Note: The installation process may take several minutes.
 You can monitor the status through the installer.

 5. The Task Factory installation includes the SolarWinds License Manager.
 If the Setup Wizard seems stuck on the Installing SolarWinds License Manager step, check to see if there is a UAC warning or other window that requires focus to continue.
 Once the SolarWinds License Manager Setup Wizard appears, select Next to continue.6.
 Check the I accept the terms in the License Agreement box, then select Next to continue.7.
 Select Install to start the installation process for the SolarWinds License Manager.8.
 Select Finish to close the SolarWinds License Manager Setup screen and return to the Task Factory Setup Wizard.

 9. After the installation is complete, the confirmation window displays.
 Select Finish to complete the installation.

 Success: The SolarWinds Task Factory installation is complete.

 See the Task Factory Licensing article to apply your license or activate your trial.